The Erhardt-Perkins System

-The NFLs top two quarterbacks of the last decade plus, square off this Sunday in the AFC title game.
+The NFL’s top two quarterbacks over the last decade plus will square off this Sunday in the AFC title game.
 Tom Brady and Peyton Manning.
 Both of these QBs run an offensive system called The Erhardt-Perkins system.
-It may be the smartest way to run an offense for long term success, no matter who you surround your quarterback with.
+No matter who you surround your quarterback with, it may be the smartest way to run an offense for long term success

-In part one of this series, I looked at the Ravens offense under Cameron/Caldwell, the Air Coryell scheme (A favorite of OC Candidate, Norv Turner).
+In part one of this series, I looked at the Ravens offense under CamCameron and Jim Caldwell, the Air Coryell scheme.
+A favorite of candidate for Ravens Offensive Coordinator, Norv Turner.
 Now lets take a look at Erhardt-Perkins.

 Discuss your thoughts on this topic over on our message board.

 Erhardt-Perkins is named after two men.
 Ron Erhardt and Ray Perkins, who ran the offense under Patriots head coach, Chuck Fairbanks in the 1970’s.
 The object of the system was to maximize efficiency in cold weather.
 They placed emphasis on the run game and the short passing game by showing the defense multiple looks, formations, and combinations of personnel while running simple plays found in all playbooks.
 Simple to learn, simple to run, easy to call on the fly, hard to defend.
-It has evolved over the years from coaches Bill Parcells, Marty Schottenheimer, Bill Cowher, Bill Belichick and all his disciples, (Charlie Weis turned Brady Quinn and Jimmy Claussen into 1st and 2nd round picks with this system at Notre Dame).
+It has evolved over the years from coaches Bill Parcells, Marty Schottenheimer, Bill Cowher, Bill Belichick and all his disciples.
+Consider the fact that Charlie Weis turned Brady Quinn and Jimmy Claussen into 1st and 2nd round picks with this system at Notre Dame.

-The E-P is currently run by six NFL teams: Broncos, Patriots, Chargers, Panthers, Steelers, and Giants.
-In other words, Erhardt-Perkins has won seven of the last 12 Super Bowls with a chance to make it eight with the Broncos or Patriots representing the AFC this year.
+The E-P system is currently run by six NFL teams: Broncos, Patriots, Chargers, Panthers, Steelers and Giants.
+In other words, Erhardt-Perkins has won seven of the last 12 Super Bowls with a chance to make it eight as the Broncos or Patriots will be representing the AFC this year.

 The biggest advantage of the concept-based system is that it operates from the perspective of the most critical player on offense: the quarterback.
 In other systems, even if the underlying principles are the exact same, the play and its name might be very different.
-Rather than juggling all this information in real time, an Erhardt-Perkins quarterback only has to read a given arrangement of receivers.
+Rather than juggling all this information in real time, an Erhardt-Perkins quarterback only has to read a given arrangement of receivers.” – Chris Brown

-The Patriots have gone through different strengths on the offense from a balanced attack in Brady’s early days, to the record setting Randy Moss era, to leaning on slot guys like Welker and now Edelman, to a duel tight end threat with Rob Gronkowski and Aaron Hernandez that was a red zone defenses nightmare.
-No matter the strengths surrounding the QB, the offense works as long as the QB is competent.
+The Patriots have gone through different strengths on their offense from a balanced attack in Brady’s early days, to the record setting Randy Moss era.
+They had lean on slot guys like Wes Welker and now Julian Edelman, now focus on a duel tight end threat with Rob Gronkowski and Aaron Hernandez that has become a red zone defenses nightmare.
+No matter the strengths surrounding the quarterback, the offense works as long as the QB is competent.

 Fast forward to 2013.
-New England loses Welker to free agency, Hernandez for being an idiot, Gronkowski to injury, Vereen for most of the season with injury.
-Musical chairs at running back until they land on one that won’t fumble and an offensive line that was below average and without RT Sebastian Vollmer for half the season.
-All of that and yet the Patriots offense doesn’t miss a beat.
-They finish 7th in the NFL in overall offense and 3rd in scoring.
+New England loses Welker to free agency, Hernandez for being an idiot, Gronkowski to injury, Shane Vereen for most of the season with injury.
+Musical chairs at running back until they land on one that won’t fumble.
+They had an offensive line that was below average and without right tackle, Sebastian Vollmer, for half the season.
+Despite all of the issues, the Patriots offense doesn’t miss a beat.
+They finish seventh in the NFL in overall offense and third in scoring.
 Sure, there’s some times you could pick out where Brady could have benefited from more time to gel with the new players.
 But they are few and far between because the E-P playbook is simplified.
 It doesn’t take long for everyone to get on the same page.
-(More on that later).
+More on that later.

-Tom Brady didn’t even have a great year.
+Tom Brady didn’t even have a great year in 2013.
 25 TDs, 11 INTs, 87.3 rating.
 Pretty pedestrian by Brady’s standards.
 Yet the system still produced the third best scoring offense.

-The Ravens faced that same adversity in 2013.
-Boldin was traded, Pitta injured, Jacoby Jones missed some games, poor line play, running backs with different problems but still problems nonetheless.
-In the Ravens scheme, Air Coryell, it’s very specific pertaining to the guys you need to make it work and it’s no surprise that the Ravens offense fell off the map when the right pieces weren’t in place.
+The Baltimore Ravens faced that same adversity in 2013.
+Anquan Boldin was traded, Dennis Pitta injured, Jacoby Jones missed some games with injury, poor offensive line play, running backs with different problems but still problems nonetheless.
+In the Ravens scheme, Air Coryell, it’s very specific pertaining to the guys you need to make it work.
+So it became no surprise that the Ravens offense fell off the map when the right pieces weren’t in place.

-Would things have been different if Baltimore ran a simpler offense with some new faces in the mix across the O-line, at TE, and new receivers?
-Even in the West Coast offense run by some other guys the Ravens have interviewed, like Gary Kubiak, it’s pretty specific what you need to make it work including a stout O-line because RBs are used primarily as pass catchers instead of extra blockers.
+Would things have been different if Baltimore ran a simpler offense with some new faces in the mix across the O-line, at tight end, and new receivers?
+Even in the West Coast offense run by some other guys the Ravens have interviewed, like Gary Kubiak, it’s pretty specific what you need to make it work including a stout O-line because running backs are used primarily as pass catchers instead of extra blockers.

-In the E-P system, there are no requirements, except for a competent QB which any team in any system will take.
+In the E-P system, there are no requirements, except for a competent quarterback.
+Any team in any system will take that.
 Joe Flacco is certainly a competent QB.
 You don’t have to worry about missing one guy and the system failing because of it.

 The E-P simplicity

-If you’re like me, you can’t help but shake your head when watching guys like Manning and Brady operate.
+You can’t help but shake your head in awe at times when watching guys like Manning and Brady operate.
 They make it look so easy.
-Come to find out, they make it look easy because it is easy.
+They make it look easy because apparently, it is easier in their systems.
 Brown made mention in his article that a play-call in the Air Coryell system the Ravens run might sound like, “Scatter-Two Bunch-Right-Zip-Fire 2 Jet Texas Right-F Flat X-Q.” In the EP system, one word the Patriots use is “ghost” which a two man route combination, or “tosser” which is a three man route combination.
 That’s how these up tempo offense operate so smoothly.
 Brady is coming to the line shouting just two words, and everyone knows what they’re doing.
-It’s so much easier for the players to memorize, enabling them to get on the same page faster if unexpectedly called upon when injuries happen.
-Besides, the few times Joe Flacco and the Ravens offense were actually clicking like a well-oiled machine was when they had to go up tempo and a little no huddle.
+It’s so much easier for the players to memorize, enabling them to get on the same page faster if unexpectedly called upon.
+The few times Joe Flacco and the Ravens offense were actually clicking like a well-oiled machine was when they had to go up tempo and a little no huddle.
 When Flacco was basically calling the shots likely in one or two word play calls.
 Entering his seventh year, you have to wonder if the Ravens can give the guy the keys.
 Give Flacco full autonomy of the offense.

 Who runs the E-P system that could be in line for an OC job?

-I mentioned before, six teams currently employ this offense according to Pro Football Reference.
+I mentioned before that six teams currently employ this offense according to Pro Football Reference.

 Pittsburgh - Todd Haley’s job is safe in Pittsburgh after allowing Roethlisberger to be in more control, utilizing the no-huddle in the E-P system more, en route to an 8-4 finish to the season.
 However, his QB coach, Randy Ficthner could be a target.
 He was the OC for a Memphis team in 2003-2004 that set some offensive school records.
 He replaced Bruce Arians as the Steelers WR coach in 2007 and has done good things for Mike Wallace, Emanuel Sanders and Antonio Brown.
 He’s been the QB coach since 2010.